Transitional Care Unit

 Patients benefit from a full range of services dedicated to enabling them to resume active and fulfilling lives, including:

-- Occupational Therapy focuses on activities of daily living, including self-care and home & food management skills
+- Occupational Therapy (focuses on activities of daily living, including self-care and home & food management skill)

 - Speech Language Therapy